-What Exactly is Bootstrapping
+What Exactly is Bootstrapping?

-Simply put…bootstrapping is an organic concept based on taking a solid foundational belief in your product; that is then combined with that $500 or so from your saving account, some sweat equity, tapping into available balances from personal credit cards and other resources (hint hint: family and friends), add some dedicated employees and a growing community of clients…and there you have it, Bootstrapping at its best!
-According to Forbes Companies that use their own resources to start and grow are often stronger and more dynamic.
-With only 1 percent of the 30.2 million small business in the U.S getting a portion of the $614 billion invested in 2017 of venture capital dollars as reported in a press release by Pitchbook, a financial data and software company that promotes transparency in capital markets; it’s a lot of Bootstrapping going on.
+Simply put, bootstrapping is an organic concept based on a solid belief in your product combined with $500 or so from your savings account along with the available balances from your credit cards and other resources (hint, hint: family and friends) and some sweat equity.
+Add some dedicated employees and a growing community of clients, and there you have it, bootstrapping at its best!
+According to Forbes “Companies that use their own resources to start and grow are often stronger and more dynamic.”
+With only 1 percent of the 30.2 million small businesses in the US getting a portion of the $614 billion invested in 2017 of venture capital dollars, as reported in a press release by Pitchbook, a financial data and software company that promotes transparency in capital markets, a lot of bootstrapping is happening.

-Why Consider Bootstrapping
+Why Consider Bootstrapping?

 Bootstrapping Pros, Cons and Strategy

-As you scale up, should seeking a venture capitalist be the next step; Bootstrapping will demonstrate the execution of a strategic management style built on providence, resourcefulness, and accountability; illuminating just how business savvy you are!
-In a world of successful big business, many relish in the grass roots of Bootstrapping as it secures organic buy-in from everyone involved.
+As you scale up, if seeking a venture capitalist is the next step, bootstrapping will demonstrate the execution of a strategic management style built on providence, resourcefulness and accountability, demonstrating how business savvy you are.
+In a world of successful big businesses, many relish the grassroots approach of bootstrapping as it secures organic buy-in from everyone involved.
 Whether by choice or limitation, if the boot fits, put it on, lace it up and let’s connect!